AYLIEN/datascience-project-quickstarter/quickstarter/templates/project/README.md

 A demo directory with the given name and running streamlit skeleton will be created in [/demos](demos).

+You can checkout the README generated in the new demo directory for further guidance.

 ### Create Another Project

 Run `quickstart-project --path <new project path> --libname <new library name>`